boxever/configurations/README.md

 Library for all Boxever configurations that can be used in Web Experiences, Full Stack and Decision Models.

 ### Web Experiences
-Boxever Blueprints allow you to quickly and with no code editing get an experience live on your website.
+Boxever Blueprints allow you to quickly and with no code editing get a web experience live on your website.
 Browse our library [here](Web%20Experiences/Blueprints) or choose from the below

 - [Alert Bar](Web%20Experiences/Blueprints/alert-bar) - An alert bar that can be triggered top or bottom of your website.
 - [Corner Popup](Web%20Experiences/Blueprints/corner-popup) - This is a card with image and call to action that will pop up in the bottom right corner of your website.